 If your covered call is in the money it means you might get called away and have to sell your shares.
 Thus, you might have to pay taxes on the profits (if you have profits).

 Is it better to sell weekly or monthly covered calls?

 It all depends, you need to backtest your strategy.
 As said earlier in the article, there is no free lunch in the markets and flutuations are mostly random.

-Do you get the dividends if you sell covered calls?
+Do you get dividends if you sell covered calls?

 Yes, you do get the dividends because you still own the stock.

-Why limit the upside for a tiny downside protection?
+This is the reason: Why limit the upside for a “tiny” downside protection?
 Not to mention that you are also liable to taxes on the premiums you receive and potentially capital gains taxes if you are forced to sell your underlying shares.